Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 \subsection{Applicability of the perturbation theory}

 Let us introduce a function

 Equation (\ref{structure}) now has the form

-To chose one of many possible solutions of (\ref{eqn:Rstructure}) we need to add a boundary condition.
-This role is played by the asymptotic expansion (\ref{omegaexp}) from which we keep only the leading order
+To choose one of the many possible solutions of (\ref{eqn:Rstructure}) we need to add a boundary condition.
+This role is played by the asymptotic expansion (\ref{omegaexp}) from which we retain only the leading order

-In the leading order of the $A\to \infty$ limit, (\ref{eqn:Rstructure}) becomes just an algebraic equation, and it seems natural to treat this equation with the perturbation theory methods.
-For that, keeping in mind that $\omega$ is an analytical function, we write the Taylor series
+At the leading order of the $A\to \infty$ limit, (\ref{eqn:Rstructure}) becomes just an algebraic equation, and it seems natural to treat this equation with the perturbation theory methods.
+For that, keeping in mind that $\omega$ is an analytic function, we write the Taylor series

 turn (\ref{eqn:Rstructure}) into

 and look for $\omega(y)$ in the form

 Then in the leading order, as expected, we get an algebraic equation\footnote{In this subsection we ignore the fact that $R$ itself depends on $A$ for simplicity.
 It does not affect the outcome.}